Business Networking : SMASH your next networking event

 - Measure your effectiveness

 From time to time make sure you ask yourself, ‘is this group giving me what I need?
-Take into account the opportunity cost of the hours you spend at a networking group, plus the costs of membership and meetings and then compare that cost to the money you make as a direct result of networking.
+Take into account the opportunity cost of the hours you spend at a networking group, plus the costs of membership and meetings and then compare that cost to the money you make as a direct result of business networking.

 It’s important to give it time to develop relationships, but there’s no point in doing something that’s not working.
 If the numbers don’t stack up, it’s time to go fishing in a new pond.